kevinwilde/kevinwil.de/books.md

+- **They Were Her Property: White Women as Slave Owners in the American South** - Stephanie E. Jones-Rogers
 - **Before We Were Yours** - Lisa Wingate
 - **Dopesick: Dealers, Doctors, and the Drug Company That Addicted America** - Beth Macy
 - **Classic Krakauer: Essays on Wilderness and Risk** - Jon Krakauer